Vukodlok/Leetcode_Challenges/README.md

 - Pow(x,n): Calculate the exponent of a decimal number.
 - Ransom Note: Determine if all characters in a string are contained within another string.
 - Remove Duplicates from Sorted Array: Remove all duplicate values from a sorted array.
+- Remove Duplicates from Sorted Array II: Remove duplicates, in excess of 2, in a list of numbers without moving the order of the elements.
 - Remove Element: Remove all occurrences of a value from an array.
 - Reverse Bits: Reverse a binary number (the order, not flipping the bits).
 - Roman to Integer: Convert a roman numeral to an integer.